FedorBabikov/Adyen-clone/README.md

 # Adyen-clone
-Responsive website: the homework project for my week 2 at HackYourFuture
+Responsive website: the homework project for my week-2 at HackYourFuture